'No Choice but to Stand and Face the Music': What Went Wrong for USMNT

 "What was supposed to be a celebration is now..." center back Omar Gonzalez said before pausing, gathering himself, then eventually continuing, "I, I don't even know what to say.
 It's terrible."

-Added Howard: "If I said disappointment, it would be an understatement.
+Howard added: "If I said disappointment, it would be an understatement.
 Not how we anticipated tonight going, that's for sure."

 This was not an ending to the 2018 qualifying cycle that anyone imagined.
 Not here, 20 miles south of Port of Spain in a stadium that was maybe a quarter full.
 Not now, eight months before the biggest soccer tournament every four years kicks off.